 Buyers decide whether a home feels easy or risky before they ever think about value.

+They start by sensing comfort.
 Light affects that reaction immediately.
 A bright entry feels open.
 A sunlit living space feels calm.
-When two homes share a similar layout, the brighter one feels easier without buyers knowing why.
+When two homes in Flintridge share a similar layout, the brighter one feels easier without the buyer knowing why.

 That sense of clarity lowers resistance.
 Lower resistance leads to faster decisions.
 Faster decisions protect pricing leverage.